code-mentoring/code-mentoring.github.io/projects.markdown

 as a developer writing code that will be used by people all over the world.
 - [Jitsi Meet](https://meet.jit.si/) is our preferred video conferencing platform for hosting online meetup events, which also happens to be open source and free to use.
-- Bi-weekly meetup event to discuss our latest contributions and share knowledge.
-- All experience levels are welcome.
+- All experience levels are welcome to join us, no previous experience with Jitsi required.